Midlands Air Ambulance: History

 The Midlands Air Ambulance was first registered as a charity in 1990, and started using the County Air Ambulance name in 1993.
 The role of the charity is the provision of HEMS in the Midland counties of England.

 It also provides secondary support to neighbouring counties.
 It responds to 2,000 potentially life saving missions every year.

 At launch, the charity operated a single helicopter based at Halfpenny Green Airport and, at its peak, had grown to operating three aircraft covering 8000 sqmi across 12 counties of England and Wales.

 The reduction in areas covered began in 2006 and was largely due to other air ambulance charities setting up or expanding and to consolidation of West Midlands Ambulance Service (WMAS) assets in the WMAS areas of responsibility.
 The operating name was changed back to Midlands Air Ambulance in 2009 to reflect the smaller area covered.

 Until 31 March 2008, the charity also served the East Midlands Ambulance Service (EMAS) area, based at East Midlands Airport, but, after some political wrangling between WMAS and EMAS, the aircraft was withdrawn and redeployed into Tatenhill, Staffordshire.

-On 3 April 2014, MAAC introduced its first wholly owned Eurocopter EC135 helicopter (registration G-OMAA), which replaced one of the three leased aircraft.
+On 3 April 2014, MAAC introduced its first wholly owned Airbus Helicopters H135 helicopter (registration G-OMAA), which replaced one of the three leased aircraft.

 In September 2015, three MAAC team members were honoured with a Pride of Britain Award following their response to a collision on The Smiler ride at Alton Towers.

 In November 2017, doctors began working all shifts from all three airfields, working alongside a paramedic and pilot.
 Previously, only RAF Cosford had a doctor on-duty on a daily basis, leaving the other two bases with dual paramedic coverage.

 On 20 February 2018, MAAC received a brand new Airbus Helicopters H145, the second aircraft owned by the charity.
 The aircraft was handed over at the Strensham services base, before being transferred to RAF Cosford.